JOBS

 Position Summary

 The middle school head teacher works as a guide to help direct 7th and 8th grade students’ activities academically, emotionally, and physically in a prepared Montessori environment that challenges each of them to reach their fullest potential.
 The middle school head teacher is responsible for upholding the purpose, standards, and policies of Rogers Park Montessori as outlined in the Parent and Employee Handbooks under the supervision and evaluation of the principal and the middle school program director.
-The head teacher is expected to conduct themself in an ethical and professional manner at all times.
+The head teacher is expected to conduct themselves in an ethical and professional manner at all times.
 The head teacher collaborates with the middle school director and other members of the middle school teaching team to plan and carry out curriculum, class trips, the class business, and all other aspects of the RPMS middle school programming.
 The Head Teacher must maintain all personal information about children, families, organizational issues and other school matters as confidential.
-This position would begin August 14th, 2023.
+This position would begin August, 2024.

 Essential Functions/Responsibilities: